 Hostilities between the French and German leaders of the Second Crusade became such a problem that the German Emperor, Conrad III, abandoned the crusade and returned to Constantinople.
 The Second Crusade ended in failure.

-The al-Asqu mosque was returned to Islam.
+Jerusalem fell to the Muslims and the al-Asqu mosque was returned to Islam.
 The Muslims allowed four Christian Priests to hold services in the Church of the Holy Sepulchre.
-This was opposed to the first Crusaders who since they first captured the city in 1099 had treated Jerusalem as theirs alone.
-The Muslim leader was Al-Malik al-Nasir Salad ed-Din Yusuf (Saladin).
+This was in contrast to the first Crusaders who since they first captured the city in 1099 had treated Jerusalem as theirs alone.
+The Muslim leader was Al-Malik al-Nasir Salad ed-Din Yusuf also known as Saladin.

 Richard took the Cross.
 Before going on a Crusade a vow was taken and the person was given a piece of cloth in the shape of a cross to be sown onto the surcoat.
 To go on a Crusade meant a person was granted a plenary indulgence which freed them from the terrors of purgatory and hell if they killed the enemy and gave them the promise of eternal life in heaven.